google/zetasql/docs/data-types.md

 `BIGDECIMAL` is an alias for `BIGNUMERIC`.

-To learn more about the literal representation of a `DECIMAL` type, see [`NUMERIC` literals][numeric-literals].
+To learn more about the literal representation of a `NUMERIC` type, see [`NUMERIC` literals][numeric-literals].

-To learn more about the literal representation of a `BIGDECIMAL` type, see [`BIGNUMERIC` literals][bignumeric-literals].
+To learn more about the literal representation of a `BIGNUMERIC` type, see [`BIGNUMERIC` literals][bignumeric-literals].

 ### Floating point types